darkoperator/dnsrecon/README.md

 ###Date: 4/14/14
 ###Changes:
-- Support for saving results in to a JSON file.
+- Support for saving results to a JSON file.
 - Bug fixes for:
     - Parsing SPF and TXT records when saving to XML, CSV and SQLite3.
-    - Filtering of wildcard records when brute forcing a forward zone lookup.
+    - Filtering of wildcard records when brute forcing a forward lookup zone.
     - Several typos and misspelled words.

 ##Version 0.8.5

 ###Date: 5/25/13
 ###Changes:
-- Changed the way IP ranges are handled and greatly improved speed and memory use in a reverse lookup of large networks.
+- Changed the way IP ranges are handled.
+- Greatly improved speed and memory use in a reverse lookup of large networks.

 ##Version 0.8.4